o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 `-drprp DESTINATION_RESTRICTED_PLATFORM_RELATIVE_PATH, --destination-restricted-platform-relative-path DESTINATION_RESTRICTED_PLATFORM_RELATIVE_PATH`

-Any path to append to the --destination-restricted -path//<platform/> to where the restricted destination is. --destination-restricted-path C:/instance --destination-restricted-platform-relative-path some/folder =/> C:/instance//<platform/>/some/folder//<destination_name/>
+A path to append to `DESTINATION_RESTRICTED_PATH/<platform>`, which contains the restricted destination.
+For example: `--destination-restricted-path C:/instance --destination-restricted-platform-relative-path some/folder` => `C:/instance/<platform>/some/folder/<destination_name>`

 `-trprp TEMPLATE_RESTRICTED_PLATFORM_RELATIVE_PATH, --template-restricted-platform-relative-path TEMPLATE_RESTRICTED_PLATFORM_RELATIVE_PATH`

-Any path to append to the --template-restricted- path//<platform/> to where the restricted template is. --template-restricted-path C:/restricted --template- restricted-platform-relaive-path some/folder =/> C:/restricted//<platform/>/some/folder//<template_name/>
+A path to append to `TEMPLATE_RESTRICTED_PATH/<platform>`, which contains the restricted template.
+For example: `--template-restricted-path C:/restricted --template-restricted-platform-relaive-path some/folder` => `C:/restricted/<platform>/some/folder/<template_name>`.

 `-kr, --keep-restricted-in-instance`

-Should the instance keep the restricted platforms in the instance, or create the restricted files in the restricted folder, default is False.
+If true, creates the restricted platforms in the new template folder.
+If false, creates the restricted files in the restricted folder, located at TEMPLATE_RESTRICTED_PATH.
+By default, this parameter is false.

 `-kl, --keep-license-text`

-Should license in the template files text be kept in the instantiation, default is False, so will not keep license text by default.
-License text is defined as all lines of text starting on a line with {BEGIN_LICENSE} and ending line {END_LICENSE}.
+If true, keeps the license text (located in the template's `template.json` file) in the new template's `template.json` file.
+If false, the license text will not be included.
+By default, this parameter is false.
+The license text is all of the lines of text, starting at {BEGIN_LICENSE} and ending at {END_LICENSE}.

 `-r [REPLACE [REPLACE ...]], --replace [REPLACE [REPLACE ...]]`

-String that specifies A-/>B replacement pairs.
-Ex. --replace CoolThing ${the_thing} ${id} 1723905 Note: /<DestinationName/> is the last component of destination_path Note: ${Name} is automatically /<DestinationName/> Note: ${NameLower} is automatically /<destinationname/> Note: ${NameUpper} is automatically
-/<DESTINATIONNAME/>
+Add A->B replacement pairs.
+For example: `--replace MyUsername ${User} 1723905 ${id}`.
+This replaces ${User}with "MyUsername", and ${id} with "1723905".
+Note: <DestinationName> is the last component of the DESTINATION_PATH.
+The following replacement pairs already exist: <DestinationName> -> ${Name}, <destinationname> -> ${NameLower}, <DESTINATIONNAME> -> ${NameUpper}.

 `-f, --force`